infinityworks/snow-cannon/README.md

 ## Creating Snowpipes
 Creating roles, databases and warehouses are easy, creating Snowpipes requires a little finesse.
 The following summaries the steps, though the specifics which follow must be observed.
 - First we must create a database and schema where an external stage can live.
+- If it does not already exist, create the table which you want to ingest data into.
 - Next we require an account integration to connect to an external AWS account.
 - Once this has been established we can create the external stage, which is dependent on the account integration.
 - If you do not have an existing S3 bucket / data lake to connect to, you must create this from the `./aws/S3/` directory, along with its associated IAM role in `./aws/iam/`.